Let’s talk about what you need to know for using carrier oils.

 How to choose which carrier oil to use?

 When it comes to choosing which carrier oil to use, it’s mostly a matter of preference.
 Below are are some of my favorite carrier oils and qualities you might want to keep in mind when choosing your carrier oil of preference.

-Apricot kernel oil is good for all skin types.
+- Apricot kernel oil is good for all skin types.
 It absorbs quickly into skin.
-It’s also an anti-aging oil that improves elasticity of the skin.
+Apricot kernal oil is also an anti-aging oil that improves elasticity of the skin.

-Avocado oil is a thick oil that’s rich in protein and vitamins.
-It does not leave a greasy residue on skin, and it is great for softening and toning skin.
+- Avocado oil is a thick oil that’s rich in protein and vitamins.
+Avocado oil does not leave a greasy residue on skin, and it is great for softening and toning skin.

-Grapeseed oil is a good moisturizing oil that’s often preferred for massages as it has a satin-like finish.
-It’s also good for oily and acne-prone skin.
+- Grapeseed oil is a good moisturizing oil that’s often preferred for massages as it has a satin-like finish.
+Grapeseed oil is also good for oily and acne-prone skin.
 Grapeseed is a nice odorless oil that’s light in color.

-Jojoba is actually a liquid wax that resembles the sebum of the skin.
-This oil is rich in Vitamin E, thick, and good for broken, burned, and rough skin.
+- Jojoba oil is actually a liquid wax that resembles the sebum of the skin.
+Jojoba oil is rich in Vitamin E, thick, and good for broken, burned, and rough skin.
 It works well with all skin types.

-Sweet almond oil softens, moisturizes, and conditions skin.
-It’s rich in proteins and very nourishing.
+- Sweet almond oil softens, moisturizes, and conditions skin.
+Sweet Almond Oil is rich in proteins and very nourishing.